CSS code surgery as a universal construction: CSS code surgery

 \subsection{Colimits in $\Chains$}

 To understand code surgery we require some additional chain complex technology, namely colimits.
 Coproducts, pushouts and coequalisers are directly relevant for our applications.
-We have already covered coproducts in Lemma~\ref{lem:biprod}, so we describe pushouts and coequalisers here.
+Coproducts are just direct sums, so we describe pushouts and coequalisers here.

 \begin{definition} The pushout of chain maps $f_\bullet: A_\bullet \rightarrow C_\bullet$ and $g_\bullet:A_\bullet \rightarrow D_\bullet$ gives the chain complex $Q_\bullet$, where each component is the pushout $Q_n$ of $f_n$ and $g_n$.
 The differentials $\del^{Q_\bullet}_n$ are given by the unique mediating map from each component's pushout.
 Specifically, if we have the pushout